Learn how to read, create, update, and delete managed columns using the

 title String! | The title of the new managed dropdown column. |

-This mutation creates a new managed dropdown column via the API.
-You can also specify a set of fields to return metadata about the new column.
+The create_dropdown_managed_column mutation creates a new managed dropdown column via the API.
+You can specify which fields to return in the mutation response.

 mutation {